 All these technologies show amazing promise, and some of them are already in use.
 We need to keep on pushing the limits to get to a stage where the diagnosis of cancer is not a life-altering event that often brings an untimely end to a patient’s life, but, at least, a manageable, chronic condition.

-Bertalan Mesko is a medical futurist who blogs at ScienceRoll and is the author of The Guide to the Future of Medicine and My Health: Upgraded: Revolutionary Technologies To Bring A Healthier Future.
+Bertalan Mesko is the medical futurist and author of The Guide to the Future of Medicine and My Health: Upgraded: Revolutionary Technologies To Bring A Healthier Future.
 He can be reached at the Medical Futurist.

 Image credit: Shutterstock.com